 If you do not sign up for an account, the speed test will run from Canada.
 However, by signing up for the free account, you will get seven alternative testing locations with the ability to test the website using numerous browsers.

 You will also have more options for regulated connections speeds to estimate what the performance of an actual user would experience.

 AOL is the original developer of WebpageTest.org then Google took over in conjunction with several additional partners, including WordPress.
 The platform is an open-source website platform that any can view the code on GitHub.

 You can download it and host your own example of the testing platform.
 WebpageTest.
 Org test a websites load speed by using actual customer connections speeds.
-The results display how your website will perform for a user by way of an average connection speed.
+The results display how your website will perform for a user by way of average connection speed.

 Due to this, you should expect your website to test a couple of ticks slower at WebPageTest.org than at GTMetrix or Pingdom.
-The results represent the real world performance instead of the ideal environment you get with the first two test.
+The results represent the real world performance instead of the ideal environment you get with the first two tests.

 Conclusion: Internet speed testing tools

 As you can see, there are numerous website performance tools.
 The five listed above are just the tip of the iceberg.
 Each platform comes with their own unique features that you will want to find the ones that work best for your website.

 The important thing is that you use at least one-speed test to keep your site running fast and high-quality.
 If the top 5 free website speed test tools of 2019 listed above work for you then you are ready to make the improvements you need.
 If not, do your homework to find the one you feel works best for your site.